m-reza-rahman/jakartaee-kubernetes/operators/README.md

 ## Start Managed PostgreSQL on Azure
 We will be using the fully managed PostgreSQL offering in Azure for this demo.
 If you have not set it up yet, please do so now.

+* You will need an Azure subscription.
+If you don't have one, you can get one for free for one year [here](https://azure.microsoft.com/en-us/free).
 * Go to the [Azure portal](http://portal.azure.com).
 * Select 'Create a resource'.
 In the search box, enter and select 'Azure Database for PostgreSQL'.
 Hit create.
 Select a single server.
 * Specify the Server name to be jakartaee-cafe-db-`<your suffix>` (the suffix could be your first name such as "reza").
 Create a new resource group named jakartaee-cafe-group-`<your suffix>` (the suffix could be your first name such as "reza").
 Specify the login name to be postgres.
 Specify the password to be Secret123!.
 Hit 'Create'.
 It will take a moment for the database to deploy and be ready for use.